Kirk Cousins 49ers Trade Rumors: Washington Redskins, San Francisco 49ers Deal?

 When it comes to the 49ers’ salary cap space, the team already saved a bit of money by having former quarterback Colin Kaepernick opt out of his contract.
 The NFLPA public salary cap report states that the San Francisco 49ers have about $90,635,889 in cap space to use during the NFL offseason.
 This does not include the Jeremy Kerley contract extension, but it still leaves quite a bit of money for the team to court players like Cousins.
 It also makes it easy for the 49ers to put a Pierre Garcon contract in place without seriously denting the bottom line.

-So what would the Washington Redskins gain in a possible Kirk Cousins-49ers trade?
+So, what would the Washington Redskins gain in a possible Kirk Cousins-49ers trade?
 San Francisco currently has 11 picks in the 2017 NFL draft order, giving the team a number of assets to work with on any deal.
 This includes a fourth-round compensatory selection, a fifth-round pick from the Redskins, a sixth-round pick from the Denver Broncos, and a seventh-round pick from the Cleveland Browns.
 The draft selection that might hold the most interest for Redskins fans is the No. 2 overall pick in the entire draft that the 49ers have in their control.

 With new general manager John Lynch and head coach Kyle Shanahan, the San Francisco 49ers are looking to make huge improvements for the upcoming NFL season.
 There have been quite a few 49ers trade rumors since the end of the 2016 NFL season, as the franchise is very unhappy with its 2-14 finish.
 There were a lot of weak spots on the roster, but the biggest problem was having no consistency at the quarterback position.
 This is what has led to all the Kirk Cousins-49ers trade rumors, with most of them making sense when it comes to short-term improvement.

-So would the 49ers really give up the No. 2 overall pick in the 2017 NFL Draft in order to acquire Cousins?
+So, would the 49ers really give up the No. 2 overall pick in the 2017 NFL Draft in order to acquire Cousins?
 That seems pretty unlikely, as he is only signed for one more season under his current deal.
 While dealing for Cousins, completing the Pierre Garcon contract, and adding several other pieces through free agency might make the team a playoff contender in the NFC again, it might not address long-term concerns of the franchise.
-Cousins could still leave in free agency following the 2017 NFL season and they would then be losing an elite college prospect in the process.
+Cousins could still leave in free agency following the 2017 NFL season, and they would then be losing an elite college prospect in the process.

 Though the quarterback class in the upcoming NFL Draft is advertised as being pretty weak, that is not the case for the 2018 NFL draft class.
-USC’s Sam Darnold and UCLA’s Josh Rosen are both going to become hot commodities and it is easy to see why a California football team would want to court their services.
-That alone might be a reason that the San Francisco 49ers don’t agree to a deal with the Washington Redskins unless it is extremely favorable.
+USC’s Sam Darnold and UCLA’s Josh Rosen are both going to become hot commodities, and it is easy to see why a California football team would want to court their services.
+That alone might be a reason that the San Francisco 49ers won’t agree to a deal with the Washington Redskins unless it is extremely favorable.
 When it comes to the Kirk Cousins-49ers trade rumors, Lynch and Shanahan can wait patiently for the right deal.

 [Featured Image by Patrick Smith/Getty Images]